- How much water is in the water well?

 - What’s the depth of the reservoir, impoundment pond, or other water body?

 - Is it flooding?
 You or your organization need to send flood alerts when water levels go above your custom threshold?

-Here’s a simple step-by-step video tutorial on how to remotely monitor water levels and depths using pressure transducer sensors.
-In the video above you’ll learn how to use Valarm Tools Cloud with sensors hubs (e.g., GSM 3G or WiFi) and water sensors.
+Up above you have a simple step-by-step video tutorial on how to remotely monitor water levels and depths using pressure transducer sensors.

 Video Voiceover / Transcript:

 Howdy!
 This is Edward from Valarm.